 Apart from lemon laws, some states have used car warranty laws that exist apart from lemon law protections, yet these too may not cover used car sales from a private seller.
-For example, Minnesota requires that used car dealers must provide some basic form of used car warranty for most used vehicles, according to the Minnesota Attorney General's Office.
-However, the law does not apply cars you buy from a friend, family member, bank or financial institution or private seller.
+For example, Minnesota requires that used car dealers must provide some basic form of used car warranty for most used vehicles.
+However, the law does not apply to cars you buy from a friend, family member, bank or financial institution or private seller.

 Roger Thorne is an attorney who began freelance writing in 2003.
 He has written for publications ranging from "MotorHome" magazine to "Cruising World."
 Thorne specializes in writing for law firms, Web sites, and professionals.
 He has a Juris Doctor from the University of Kansas.